uoftgasa/uoftgasa.github.io/markdown/index.md

 **Can my landlord evict me to allow one of their family members to live in my unit?**

 Your landlord is permitted to evict you to make room for themselves or one of their family members, a process summarized as evicting for 'own use'.
 In the case that this happens, they are required to offer you 1 month's rent or a similar rental unit.
-If you discover that the eviction was not actually for 'own use' because the landlord advertised, re-rented, or demolished/converted the unit, the landlord could be su
+If you discover that the eviction was not actually for 'own use' because the landlord advertised, re-rented, or demolished/converted the unit, the landlord could be subject to a fine.

-**Landlords cannot:**

-- demand a key/security/damages deposit
-	- only rent deposits, e.g. last month's rent, are permitted, and must not exceed the rent of a single month
-- increase your rent by more than 1.8% each year
-- enter your rental unit without giving 24 hours notice, or outside the hours of 8 am to 8 pm
-- evict you to renovate the unit
-- evict you for owning a pet (even if the lease says 'no pets')
-	- landlords may refuse to rent to you on the basis of pet ownership, however
-	- landlords may evict you if your pet causes/caused significant damage to the rental unit

-**Landlords can**
-- demand a 'last month's rent' deposit at the start of the tenancy
-- increase your rent by up to 1.8% each year after giving you 90 days notice
-- enter your rental unit between 8 am and 8 pm after giving 24 hours notice
-	- landlords may enter without this notice in emergencies, with permission of the tenant, or when showing the rental unit for the purposes of renting to a new tenant
-- demand 60 days notice of you moving out of the rental unit
-- evict you to allow a family member to move into the rental unit
-- evict you because your pet causes/caused significant damage to the rental unit
-- evict you for non-payment of rent or otherwise contravening your lease or the law
+**Who can I talk to about something my landlord is doing that I think is illegal?**

+Your first step should be contac

 #### Finding an apartment